Alyilyas/volcanic-tsunami-detection/README.md

 This repository contains the data and code for the manuscript (Ilyas et al, 2026).
 The analysis framework is designed to detect tsunami-generating volcanic flank collapses from single-station seismic data in near real-time, using the 2018 Anak Krakatau event as a case study.

-![Workflow flowchart of the offline and online settings](./output/figures/OFFLINE_SETTING1.png) As illustrated in the diagram, the code in this repository implements the main part of Offline Setting (the top right--marked with red stripped square).
-The primary goal is to process historical seismic data to determine a robust detection threshold, which can then be used in a real-time monitoring system.
+![Workflow flowchart of the offline and online settings](./output/figures/OFFLINE_SETTING1.png) As illustrated in the annotated diagram, the analysis framework is divided into two distinct settings:

+### 1. Offline Setting (Parameter & Threshold Generation): This stage uses historical data to build the detection model.
+It consists of two parts:

+* **Parameter Determination (Figs. 5, 6, 8):** First, we determine the optimal parameters for frequency, window size, and AR lag.
+This is detailed in the "Methodology" section below.

+* **Threshold Generation (Fig. 14):** Second, we use those parameters to bootstrap the baseline eruption data and determine the final 99.9% detection threshold.

+### 2. Online Setting (System Validation - Fig. 11): This stage represents the real-time application and its validation.
+It takes a new data stream (like the 2018 flank collapse), compares its FFT magnitude to the threshold, and raises an alarm if exceeded.

 The core of the methodology involves: